whispeer-me/whispeer/README.md

 # Welcome to Whispeer!

 Hey there!
 Welcome to [Whispeer](https://whispeer.me), where we're all about keeping your messages safe and private.
-We've mixed some cool tech like PostgreSQL, Bun, Node.js (for testing) and Vue.js 3 to make sure your chats are not just fun and easy to use, but also super secure.
+We've mixed some cool tech like PostgreSQL, Bun, Node.js (for testing and building) and Vue.js 3 to make sure your chats are not just fun and easy to use, but also super secure.

 ## Contribute to the Project